Wednesday, November 20, 2024

 Since getting out with two little ones is challenging, I started inviting a few other moms that I had met through church and my older children's school for a small book study in my home.
 This lasted for several years and was a great way to grow friendships and enjoy sharing thoughts over lots of good books.
 I also started a blog, which fulfilled the desire that I had to write about my adventures in parenting and sharing my faith.

 Five years later, when Kate entered kindergarten, it was an easier transition emotionally for me.
 (Although I still cried when I dropped her off on the first day!)
 But I was ready to see what God had in store for me beyond parenting littles.
 The journey was not a straight, easy path.
 I worked for several years, tried a few grad school classes, and felt like I was floundering at times.
 I helped several adult children plan weddings. (and when my son got married in the summer or 2020, I helped plan, unplan and replan that wedding multiple times!)
-My role as "mom" was expanded to a new title of "grammy" five times in the last three years.
-(Soon to be six times come November!)
+My role as "mom" was expanded to a new title of "grammy" six times in the last three years.
 And through all the changes, I was still trying to see who God meant for me to be in this new stage of life.

 The Newest Journey